Mnaukal/virtual-loop-pedal/README.md

 *Playback offset* - this lets you control the offset of sounds played from Loopers.
 You can use it to synchronize the recording with other tracks (as recording and playing back will have some latency).

-*Playback latency* - desired latency of the player.

 ## Looper

 Looper is a unit that allows you to record sound and then play it back looped.
 Loopers are independent, so you can control each of them individually.